AppDotOrange/Sumyu/README.md

 The language-model side of Sumyu currently uses embeddings and fully-connected layers rather than Transformers.

+All of the included Sumyu models are under 1 MB and some are under 400 KB!

 ## What it has

 * Feed-forward neural networks